FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: Introduction

 In practice, CAD drawings play the role of universal language among practitioners in AEC industries, including designers, engineers, constructors, who share a common knowledge set.
 This observation inspires us to adopt learning methods for recognition tasks on CAD drawings, which demands comprehensive annotated data for training and testing networks.

-We build a large-scale dataset of over 10,000 floor plans in the form of vector graphics.
-Floor plans are collected from real-world architecture projects from various companies and institutions.
-To overcome the restriction of intellectual property, we crop only a small portion from each large floor plan, and remove sensitive texts that might convey confidential information.
-At the end, floor plan blocks in the dataset only contain geometric and structural information, see Figure~\ref{fig:teaser-a}.
-We select 30 object categories of our interest, and provide line-grained annotations, see Figure~\ref{fig:teaser-b}.
+We build a large-scale dataset of over 15,000 floor plans in the form of vector graphics.
+These floor plans are collected from public repositories of real-world architecture projects across the industries.
+To help researchers processing those drawings, we parse the initial proprietary ``.dwg'' file to the open standard ``.svg'' format and crop each floor plan into regular smaller blocks.
+At the end, floor plan blocks in the dataset only contain geometric and structural information, as illustrated in Figure~\ref{fig:teaser-a}.
+We select 35 object categories of our interest, and provide line-grained annotations, see Figure~\ref{fig:teaser-b}.

 The property of vector graphics enable us to apply graph convolutional networks (GCNs), which is computational efficient due to its sparsity, and is good at extracting non-Euclidean features via topology connections.
 For each floor plan, we build a graph, whose nodes are graphic entities, e.g. straight segment, arc, and edges are created according to their adjacency.